PrismLauncher/prismlauncher.org/src/wiki/getting-started/change-themes.md

     - on **Flatpak:** `~/.var/app/org.prismlauncher.PrismLauncher/data/PrismLauncher/themes`

 - Unzip the newly downloaded theme in the `themes` folder.
+Make sure the folder structure looks like `.../PrismLauncher/themes/your_theme_name/theme.json`.

 - Restart Prism Launcher, then open the global settings.
 In the Launcher section, click the User Interface tab, and under Widgets (make sure you're changing Widgets and not Icons), choose the newly added theme.
 Click the Close button, and enjoy your fresh new Prism Launcher.